 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the head of school.
-This is also the case for any low-level concerns.

-Where there are concerns about the Head of School this should be referred to the chair of the governing board.
+This procedure is the same if it is a low level concern.
+Where there are concerns about the head of school this should be referred to the chair of the governing board.